NewsIntel plans significant layoffs as 20% of the workforce at risk

 Layoffs in the IT industry

-- The pandemic sparked a boom in all kinds of services – streaming services, applications, large e-commerce, and all solutions serving large corporations.
-It's clear that a correction has arrived, specifically its next, possibly fourth wave.
-A few years ago, there was an urgent need for programmers, and a large number of them too.
-In my opinion, this trend is now reversing - assesses Maciej Motławski, owner of ITMakeovers in Bydgoszcz, in a conversation with money.pl.
+Intel is not the only company in the IT industry to reduce its staff numbers following the coronavirus pandemic.
+The pandemic sparked a boom in various services, including streaming services, applications, large e-commerce platforms, and solutions serving large corporations.
+A correction has arrived, specifically its next, possibly fourth wave.
+A few years ago, there was an urgent need for programmers, and a large number of them were needed.
+In my opinion, this trend is now reversing, according to Maciej Motławski, owner of ITMakeovers in Bydgoszcz.